ConsultantYD/NeuraFlux/README.md

 ## License

-This project is licensed under the Appache Public License v2.0.
+This project is licensed under the Apache License v2.0.
 The full text of the license can be found in the LICENSE file.